 The Mediterranean Diet is having a moment.
 No, we don’t mean a pizza-and-pasta-fueled, wine-soaked pandemic moment.
 (Sorry.)
-We’re talking about the fact that, for the fourth year in a row, US News & World Report ranked the Mediterranean diet No. 1 in multiple categories, including best for heart health, best for diabetes and best overall diet for weight loss.
+We’re talking about the fact that, for the fifth year in a row, US News & World Report in January of 2022 ranked the Mediterranean diet No. 1 in multiple categories, including best for heart health, best for diabetes and best overall diet for weight loss.

-The plan’s success comes as no surprise to Jennifer Anderson Logan, registered dietitian at Novant Health Heart & Vascular Institute in Charlotte.
-A longtime Mediterranean diet proponent, Logan specializes in helping people transition from the sugar-fat-and-salt-riddled Standard American Diet (SAD) to a healthier, more sustainable eating pattern.
+The plan’s success comes as no surprise to Jennifer Anderson, registered dietitian at Novant Health Heart & Vascular Institute in Charlotte.
+A longtime Mediterranean diet proponent, Anderson specializes in helping people transition from the sugar-fat-and-salt-riddled Standard American Diet (SAD) to a healthier, more sustainable eating pattern.

 Because it includes so many varying cuisines, the Mediterranean diet has no set rules.
 However, there are several key components, which all of the Mediterranean cuisines have in common:

 - Abundant fruits and vegetables of all varieties.

 - Lots of beans, legumes (like lentils, peas and peanuts), whole grains and potatoes.

 - Healthy (unsaturated) fats, including olive oil, nuts, seeds and avocados.

 - Oily fish like tuna, salmon, mackerel and sardines — or shellfish like scallops, mussels and clams — two or three times a week.